jackjliew/ai-openscale/tutorial-adv.md

 ### Provision an Object Storage service

-- If you do not already have an Object Storage service associated with your account, click the **Catalog** button from the top menu, filter on "object storage", and click the **Object Storage** tile:
+- [Provision an Object Storage service](https://console.bluemix.net/catalog/services/cloud-object-storage) if you do not already one associated with your account:

   ![Object Storage](images/object_storage.png)